georgesbiaux/blog-articles-sandbox/WIP/How_I_ruined_my_application_performances_by_using_react_context_instead_of_redux.md

 ## Conclusion

+Yes, the title is a clickbait.
 Contexts are not bad, and Redux should not be used whenever you need a centrilized state.
 But before choosing one of them, think about the optimizations the selector system and the Redux lifecycle can bring you.
 In my opinion, contexts should be used for simple data that do not change often, and when it gets more complicated than that, you should go for Redux.